Author: Lori Apon

 These verses have brought so much comfort to me in my own seasons of uncertainty and pain.
 I must trust that God is working for my good and for His glory, even if I cannot clearly see or understand His ways at the moment.
 He has made provision or me from beginning to end and His hand of love is upon me.

 There are women, especially widows, represented throughout scripture who are put in situations where they must remind themselves that the ways of God are good even though often times mysterious and difficult.
 Tamar, Abigail, and Bathsheba represent widows with unwanted stories, yet two of them ended up in the line-up of King David’s wives and two in a more important family line—the genealogy of Jesus Christ.
-Tamar, a widow mistreated and raped by her father-in-law.
+Tamar, widowed twice, sets a trap of prostitution for her father-in-law.
 Abigail, widowed after enduring a difficult marriage, only to find herself in the house of the king.
 And infamous Bathsheba finds herself in the arms of David resulting in an unwanted pregnancy and soon a precious infant in her arms.
 Not only did she become a widow almost overnight, but by the hand of the one who fathered her first-born son.
 This is all overwhelming and indeed too wonderful for me to understand.

 God always sees.
 The consequence for this evil in the sight of the Lord was the death of her baby.
 Talk about a painful story for Bathsheba—the husband she loved was murdered, giving her the title of widow, when the not-long-enough grieving period was over, she remarried and was given the gift of bearing a child, only to be ripped away by the end of the first week of the child’s life!
 WOW—such knowledge is too wonderful for me!
 This story is unsettling for sure especially the part about David having so many wives when God clearly told rulers to be one-women-men!
 Solomon, the son conceived in Bathsheba’s moment of consolation with David, wrote the book of Proverbs.
 Known as the wisest man in the land, his last chapter, Proverbs 31, is a guide men should follow when looking for a wife.
 Even though this ideal woman is unnamed, perhaps the Proverbs 31 lady is Solomon’s very own mom, Bathsheba—a woman of valor.